andpor/react-native-sqlite-storage/README.md

 # react-native-sqlite-storage
 SQLite3 Native Plugin for React Native for both Android (Classic and Native) and iOS

-Inspired by fantastic work done by Chris Brody I did not want to re-invent the wheel.
-The original Cordova plugin was written so well and adhered to latest WebSQL API that there was no need to come up with anything much different.
-So the Cordova plugin was ported to React Native.
+This is Chris Brody's Cordova SQLite plugin ported to React Native.

 Features:
   1. iOS and Android supported via identical JavaScript API.